moffzilla/abx-Powershell/README.md

 My principal and only Powershell Script is "handler.psm1" Here's an extract of the the whole script, please note the Proxy related instructions since vRA is behind a proxy and Powershell needs to load the proxy settings from enviroment
+Also there is not need to indicate to load any modules, this will be done automatically.

 /////////handler.psm1/////////////////